 CASE STUDY 6.8: Towards a national climate service capability: a report to the National Climate Science Advisory Committee

-The National Climate Science Advisory Committee (NCSAC) provides strategic direction for Australian climate science research.
-NCSAC is developing a national climate science approach to address national business and policy development needs.
+The National Climate Science Advisory Committee (NCSAC) provided strategic direction for Australian climate science research to address national business and policy development needs.

-The proposed approach will incorporate input from key partners in the Bureau of Meteorology, CSIRO and the university sector, with emphasis on their critical role in provision of comprehensive knowledge brokering and climate services needed by industry, government and the community to manage the physical and financial risks and opportunities of a variable and changing climate, both now and into the future.
+The report incorporates input from key partners in the Bureau of Meteorology, CSIRO and the university sector, with emphasis in the proposed approach on their critical role in provision of comprehensive knowledge brokering and climate services needed by industry, government and the community to manage the physical and financial risks and opportunities of a variable and changing climate, both now and into the future.

 Publications and products